EmanHerawy/truffle-service-generator/README.md

 # @truffle/generate
 =========

-This plugin is to generate js web3 functions for all truffle contracts artifact
+This package is to generate js web3 functions for all truffle contracts artifact

 Why do we need it ?
 ------------